Kochen-Specker Contextuality: Advanced topics and methods

-The above result has allowed for the identification of the simplest noncontextuality scenarios.
-The argument presented in~\citet{Kurzynski:2012PRL} can be briefly summarized as follows.
-The simplest compatibility graph giving rise to contextual correlations must contain a cycle of length bigger than three, i.e., it is a square corresponding to the CHSH scenario \cite{Clauser:1969PRL}.
-For sharp measurements, such a graph can only be obtained in dimension $d=4$.
-For $d=3$, one needs at least a pentagon, corresponding precisely to the KCBS scenario~\cite{Klyachko:2008PRL}.
-This can be seen as follows: A nontrivial sharp measurement in $d=3$ is represented by the POVM $\{\ketbrac{v}, \openone - \ketbrac{v}\}$, since it cannot be the identity and it cannot be nondegenerate, otherwise compatibility becomes a transitive relation \cite{Correggi2002}, giving rise only to (a collection of) fully connected graphs, hence, always admitting a NCHV.
-The compatibility of two measurements, with associated rank-1 projectors $\ketbrac{v}$ and $\ketbrac{w}$, corresponds to $\mean{v|w}=0$; since two nonorthogonal vectors in $d=3$ have a unique orthogonal subspace, it is impossible to get a square compatibility graph with four different measurements.
+For the case of compatibility graphs, it is sufficient to verify that the graph is triangulated, since the corresponding hypergraph of contexts, the clique hypergraph, is acyclic according to the previous definition; see the discussion given by~\citet{Xu:2019PRA} for additional details.
+The previous result has allowed for the identification of the simplest noncontextuality scenarios.
+The argument presented by~\citet{Kurzynski:2012PRL} can be summarized as follows.
+The simplest compatibility graph giving rise to contextual correlations must contain a cycle with a length larger than 3; i.e., it is a square corresponding to the CHSH scenario \cite{Clauser:1969PRL}.
+For sharp measurements, such a graph can be obtained only in dimension $d=4$.
+For $d=3$, one needs at least a pentagon, which precisely corresponds to the KCBS scenario~\cite{Klyachko:2008PRL}.
+This can be seen as follows: A nontrivial sharp measurement in $d=3$ is represented by the POVM $\{\ketbrac{v}, \openone - \ketbrac{v}\}$ since it cannot be the identity and it cannot be nondegenerate, otherwise compatibility becomes a transitive relation \cite{Correggi2002}, giving rise only to a collection of fully connected graphs, hence, always admitting a NCHV.
+The compatibility of two measurements, with associated rank-1 projectors $\ketbrac{v}$ and $\ketbrac{w}$, corresponds to $\mean{v|w}=0$.
+Since two nonorthogonal vectors in $d=3$ have a unique orthogonal subspace, it is impossible to get a square compatibility graph with four different measurements.